LuckPerms/ExtraContexts/README.md

 * To use it, just add it to your plugins folder and enable the contexts you want to use.

 ##### How do I check if it's working?
-A players "current contexts" are listed when you run `/lp user <user> info`.
+A player's "current contexts" are listed when you run `/lp user <user> info`.

 ## Contexts